What is Voting Restoration - Amendment 4?

 If an applicant applied to register to vote, what happens now?

-The applicant should watch the mail for a new Voter Information Card from the Supervisor of Elections office within a few weeks of registering.
+A new Voter Information Card from the Supervisor of Elections office will be sent within a few weeks of registering.
 If not received, please contact our office to ensure we have the correct address.

 Once registered, voters need to keep registration information (signature, name, address and political party affiliation) up to date.
 Voters can update their information by visiting VotePinellas.com or calling (727) 464-VOTE (8683).